Ryo-N7/Ryo-N7.github.io/_posts/2017-09-05-japan-unemploy-pm.md

 ---
 layout: post
-title: Japanese Prime Ministers and Unemployment Rate: A Timeline.
+title: "Japanese Prime Ministers and Unemployment Rate: A Timeline."
 ---

 Simple visualizations with ggplot2.